-The programmes in the US have played a significant role in the development and use of probabilistic methods for conducting PA.
-For example, PA calculations for the WIPP project involve using the results from a set of deterministic, process-level models to construct response surfaces that are subsequently used by a probabilistic, process-level code (CCDFGF) to estimate potential releases [DOE 1996].
+Example - Probabilistic assessment and treatment of parameter uncertainty PA calculations for the WIPP project involve using the results from a set of deterministic, process-level models to construct response surfaces that are subsequently used by a probabilistic, process-level code (CCDFGF) to estimate potential releases [USDOE 1996].
 Uncertainty in the process-level models is considered epistemic and is associated with the lack of knowledge about the precise values of the model parameters.
-This uncertainty is represented by sampling 300 sets of parameter values (using Latin Hypercube

-Sampling) for the parameters and running the models for each set.
+This uncertainty is represented by sampling 300 sets of parameter values (using Latin Hypercube Sampling) for the parameters and running the models for each set.
 PDFs for each parameter are derived from data, where available, and/or by using subjective methodologies.
 The level of information on which to base the assignment of the distributions of possible values varies greatly among the parameters.
 The level of knowledge is an important consideration in assigning both the shape and the variance of a distribution.
 When knowledge about parameters is small and these parameters have been identified by the regulator or modellers as potentially significant to the performance of the disposal system, a conservative approach is sometimes taken.
 Bounding assumptions have been made in these instances.